COFREND/ONDE-format/README.md

 It will be completed in the future by an extension to Eddy Current testing and by python tools allowing to check the compliance of a file to the specification.

 New proposals can be submitted by using the github *Issue* functionality.
-The template to be used for these issue is provided here : [Issue template] (./issue_template.md).
+The template to be used for these issue is provided here : [Issue template](./issue_template.md).